-There are usually two to four class sessions prior to and after travelling.
+There are usually two to four class sessions prior to and after traveling.
 These classes, which provide key background on the country in question and the associated topics of study, are scheduled in the evening or on weekends.
-Sessions are offered in a variety of formats, some allowing online students to easily participate via webinar or content management systems such as Blackboard and others requiring in-person engagement on-campus in Washington, DC.
+Sessions are offered in a variety of formats, some allowing online students to easily participate via webinars or content management systems such as Blackboard and others requiring in-person engagement on-campus in Washington, DC.

 Overall, the design of the faculty-led programs emphasizes rewarding experiences that are practical for working professionals.

 A long-term study abroad program for a GW HCMBA student usually lasts from two to four months.
 Currently, there are 21 partner institutions across 18 countries — including Australia, China, France, Israel, Italy, Mexico, South Africa, and Switzerland — open to GWSB students.
 All coursework is in English, although language classes may also be available at some institutions for free or for a small fee.

 These programs provide access to a much broader set of courses and extracurricular opportunities than their short-term counterparts.
 Hundreds of additional electives not regularly offered at GW are available to HCMBA students who study abroad.

 Additional planning and preparation are necessary before committing to a long-term program at a partner institution.
 While full-time work is likely not feasible while studying abroad long-term, some students have maintained part-time employment during their programs.